-- Program of Studies: Students must successfully complete a minimum of 9 cu of graduate course work beyond the courses completed as part of the M.Sc. degree including at least one of:

-- PHYS 812.3 Electromagnetic Theory

-- PHYS 873.3 Statistical Mechanics

-- PHYS 886.3 Relativistic Quantum Mechanics

 - Qualifying Examination: The Oral Examination (defence) for the award of the Master's degree is accepted in lieu of the Qualifying Examination.

 - Comprehensive Exam: See Section 5.

 - Departmental Seminar: See Section 6.

-- Defense of Thesis: See Section 7.
+- Defence of Thesis: See Section 7.

-b) With a graduate degree other than an M. Sc. in Physics and Engineering Physics from the University of Saskatchewan competency in electromagnetic theory and quantum mechanics at the level of
+b) With a graduate degree other than an M.Sc. in Physics and Engineering Physics from the University of Saskatchewan

-• Electromagnetism and Quantum Mechanics Requirements: Students should show their
+- Electromagnetism and Quantum Mechanics Requirements: All students completing a Ph.D. program offered by the Department of Physics and Engineering Physics must have background knowledge in electromagnetic theory and quantum mechanics.
+Students should show their competency in electromagnetic theory and quantum mechanics at the level of

-- PHYS 816.3 Electrodynamics - PHYS 883.3 Quantum Mechanics
+- PHYS 816.3 Electrodynamics

+- PHYS 883.3 Quantum Mechanics